aruidev/daw/programming/demo/README.md

 ### Programming
-This directory contains projects and exercises focused on programming fundamentals and advanced concepts.
+This directory contains projects and exercises focused on programming fundamentals and concepts.

 ### Content: